LaravelDaily/Laravel-Reservations-Course/course/04 - Company Owner Manages Users.md

 // ...
 ```

 ![administrators for a company navigation](images/administrators-for-a-company-navigation.png)

+Now that we have the navigation link, let's implement the backend part.

+We do have the CRUD Controller from the last lesson, but now we need to work on the permissions to "open up" that CRUD to another role.

-Now that we have the navigation link let's implement the backend part.
-So, first, let's create a policy and register it in the `AuthServiceProvider`.
+So, first, let's create a **Policy** and register it in the `AuthServiceProvider`.

 ```sh
 php artisan make:policy CompanyUserPolicy --model=Company